clouddefenselabs/clouddefenselabs.github.io/_posts/2023-04-30-Network Rebuild - Proxmox, pfSense, PiHole, oh my copy.markdown

 In the same screen just below it, uncheck "Never forward non-FQDN A and AAAA queries" and "Never forward reverse lookups for private IP ranges".
 These settings help with DNS Names between PiHole and pfSense (so you can track hosts in PiHole)
 ![Other Settings](:/{{page.imgdate}}/5.png){:data-align="center"}

-Now onto pfSense Settings:
+#### Now onto pfSense Settings:

-If you are using pfSense for DHCP, set each VLAN up (that you want to use) to use the new PiHole DNS Server.
+If you are using pfSense for DHCP, set each VLAN up (that you want to use) to use the new PiHole DNS Server (DHCP Settings - Under the DNS Fields enter your IP Address for your PiHole here).
 I also disabled pfBlockerNG, and unchecked the setting to "save" all of the settings when reinstalling/uninstalling the application for pfBlockerNG.

 You may need to reboot everything (including endpoints, unless you flushDNS records / release/renew IP addresses) to get it all to work.
 If successful you should start getting responses within your PiHole interface, and now have an all in one DNS/Firewall box, where you can take Snapshots in Proxmox, backup configurations, etc.